SidAnnRan/class/Readings.md

 - For header guards, from [learncpp.com](https://www.learncpp.com/), Section 2.12.
 - For destructors, from [learncpp.com](https://www.learncpp.com/), Section 15.4.
 - For variable scopes and static variables, from [learncpp.com](https://www.learncpp.com/), Section 7.3-7.10.
+- For Git pipeline, see [here](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) but remember to `git pull` before you `git push`.